 But how is toilet paper made?
 And how did it become so ubiquitous?
-For both personal hygiene and to prevent the spread of disease, the use of toilet paper has become a daily occurrence for people around the globe.
+For both personal hygiene and to prevent the spread of disease, the use of toilet paper has become a daily occurrence for a lot of people around the globe.

-For a tree-free option that isn’t made from recycled paper either, try out the Public Goods Tree-Free Toilet Paper.
+For a tree-free option (that isn’t made from recycled paper either) try out Public Goods’ Tree-Free Toilet Paper.
 Made from fast-growing bamboo and sugar cane pulp, this soft and sustainable option is the best of both worlds.
 Go totally tree-free with tissues and wet wipes made from bamboo, too!

 The Two-Ply Truth: A Brief History of Toilet Paper

 Before the invention of the single-use paper we use today, ancient people got by with innovative solutions for cleaning.
 Evidence dating to 111 BC in China shows that people on the Silk Road used hygiene sticks.
 Researchers have long speculated that the Silk Road contributed to the spread of disease between Europe and Asia.
 Evidence of parasitic eggs on preserved hygiene sticks showed that this hypothesis has some credibility.

 The Romans used shared latrine sticks as well, which were in the form of a sponge on a stick, cleansed between uses in a shared pot of vinegar or saltwater.

 The Chinese began using paper in the sixth century B.C. and by the 14th century, they were manufacturing 10 million packages of rice straw toilet paper just in Chekiang.
 In Europe, the French began using the bidet in the 1600s, which was thought to be a safer way to get clean after using the bathroom or chamber pot.